crazyjums/learngit/readme.md

   > - set the header like this:
   >
   >   ```bash
-  >   Access-Control-Allow-Origin: *  # if a request can be made from any originAccess-Control-Allow-Origin: https://example.com # the origin that is allowed to make the request
+  >   Access-Control-Allow-Origin: *  # if a request can be made from any origin
+  >   Access-Control-Allow-Origin: https://example.com # the origin that is allowed to make the request
   >   ```
   >
   > **Two type of CORS Request**